Rexly Mobile App

 • Once a reminder has been scheduled, the home screen displays upcoming dosages

-Creating a friendly, trustworthy brand image
+Creating a trustworthy, friendly brand image

 Market research indicated that millennials are the leading users in the pet wellness category; the brand image brings in millennial appeal with a clean crisp design style; bright, airy photography; and friendly colors that evoke the fun playful moments we have with our pets.